sjhorn/mason_bricks/.github/ISSUE_TEMPLATE/enhancement.md

 ---
-name: Feature Request
+name: Enhancement
-about: A new feature to be added to the project
+about: A enhancment or feature to be added to the project
-title: "feat: "
+title: "enhancement: "
-labels: feature
+labels: enhancement
 ---

 **Brick**